6 Best Paint Edgers That Deliver Professional Results Every Time

 Size

-In the first instance, the guard is connected to the implement that is applying paint.
+In the first instance, the guard comes connected to the implement that is applying paint.
 Because the guard moves with the painting tool, the most important thing to figure out is how wide the paint strip should be.
 If it is a simple wall with only baseboard trim and a ceiling to protect, a wider paint strip is in order.
-If painting narrow areas, such as between closely spaced windows or behind a door that is near a corner, a smaller edger that will fit into these tight spaces will be necessary.
+If painting narrow areas, such as between closely spaced windows or behind a door near a corner, a smaller edger that will fit into these tight spaces will be necessary.

 Material